 Mold thrives in dark, humid environments - behind drywall, under carpets, inside HVAC systems, or around leaky plumbing.
 Over time, it releases microbial volatile organic compounds (MVOCs), which are responsible for that distinctive mildew smell or wet dog odor.

 If you've tried cleaning, deodorizing, or replacing filters and the smell still lingers, it's time to consider a professional mold inspection.
-At O2 Mold Testing, we use advanced tools to detect mold even when it's not visible - helping you pinpoint the source of the odor and understand the extent of the issue.
+At O2 Mold Testing, we use advanced tools to test for mold even when it's not visible - helping you pinpoint the source of the odor and understand the extent of the issue.

 If you've ever turned on your air conditioner and noticed a smell that reminds you of wet socks or dirty laundry, you're not imagining things.
 This common issue - often called the "dirty sock syndrome" - is usually caused by mold or bacteria buildup inside your HVAC system.